top of page

 FOUNDATION'S HISTORY

-November 11st, 1997, Rosa Maria founded the school "Escuela Katitawa", named after the sacred mountains where the school is located.
+On November 11st, 1996, Rosa María Morales founded the school "Escuela Katitawa," named after the sacred mountains where the school is located.
 The mission of this project is to be distinguished from the traditional education.
 Its mission is to promote a good learning environment while it encourages children's cultural identity.
 Rosa Maria chose Mostessori system.

 10537976_1038820292813889_71932319662247